Blackprint/engine-js/README.md

 		}
 	});

-	// After that, you can get/set from `self` like a normal property
+	// After that, you can get/set from `iface` like a normal property
-	// self.log === '...';
+	// iface.log === '...';

-	// In the self object, it simillar with: https://github.com/Blackprint/Blackprint self.clickMe = function(){...}
+	// In the iface object, it simillar with: https://github.com/Blackprint/Blackprint iface.clickMe = function(){...}
 });
 ```